-As a business owner this also meant letting somethings that were not benefiting my End Game go.
+As a business owner, this also meant letting somethings that were not benefiting my End Game go.
 Trust me, it is ridiculously hard to say “no” to income even though you know full well it is NOT profitable and NOT part of your vision for your business.
 That little Fear Monster is always on your shoulder whispering things in your ear like, “But it’s MONEY.
 You’d be CRAZY to pass it up!”

 Don’t Forget to Make a Life:

 Are you a real “go-getter?”
 Yeah, me too.
-I’ve always been blessed with the ability to self-manage and self-motivate.
-But that is a double-edge sword since sometimes I don’t seem to know when to STOP.
-I left my 9-5 Abyss of a Job five years ago because I couldn’t bear missing a huge chunk of my kids’ life and I couldn’t stand having to beg and negotiate to take time of when I needed to.
+I’ve always been blessed with the ability to self-manage and self-motivated.
+But that is a double-edged sword since sometimes I don’t seem to know when to STOP.
+I left my 9-5 Abyss of a Job five years ago because I couldn’t bear missing a huge chunk of my kids’ life and I couldn’t stand having to beg and negotiate to take time off when I needed to.
 The windowless-box-of-an-office was sucking the life from me and I craved nature and feeling the sun on my skin.
 Fast forward to the last 12 months and I find myself in my home-box-of-an-office (with TWO windows!) still craving nature and the sensation of the sun on my skin.
 This time this lack was 100% my own fault.

-As a solopreneur there is incredible pressure to produce and support my family-so much so I have slipped into my old habits of being hunkered over my computer for way too many hours.
+As a solopreneur, there is incredible pressure to produce and support my family-so much so I have slipped into my old habits of being hunkered over my computer for way too many hours.
 But this time there is no boss looking over my shoulder and expecting quotas blah, blah blah.
 The moral to this story is form your business AROUND your life, not the other way around.

 Trust me, it is very doable if you make it a priority.